-How much does it cost to start a business in the construction industry?
+How much money do you need to start a business in the construction industry?
 The average cost of starting a business in construction is $14,000, with half reportedly starting their business with less than $5,000.

 In addition to licensing and insurance start-up costs already mentioned for other professions, here you have a breakdown of the cost of starting a business in transportation:

-- Assuming you already own your van, you’ll have ongoing maintenance expenses to service the vehicle.
+- Assuming you own your van, you’ll have ongoing maintenance expenses to service the vehicle.
 Budget $300-$500 per month to allow for unexpected repairs.

-- You’ll need business cards and flyers to hand out ($200).
+- You’ll need business cards and flyers ($200).